Fur Samples

-We send fur samples from queens with Exceptionally Low allergen levels.
+When families on our waitlist have severe or complex allergies, we send fur samples from queens with Very or Exceptionally Low allergen levels.
 These small samples of fur that can be held against the face work well.
 Anyone with severe reactions to fur samples from a tested very- or exceptionally-low-allergen Siberian should not purchase a cat.

 Test in a room that is easy to clean up if you do have a reaction.